City of Toronto Business Improvement Areas (BIAs):

 To find out if there is a BIA covering your area see the map on the City website.

-BIAs can contain less than 50 businesses or over 2000 businesses.
-In the beginning, a typical BIA consisted primarily of small retail businesses.
-Today's BIA membership is far more diverse.
-BIAs now represent a wide variety of businesses - professional and creative services, high-tech, light industrial, restaurants, entertainment, etc. Typically, BIAs consists of a strip along a single main street although some cover several blocks.
-Some identify with the ethnic makeup of their surrounding neighbourhoods.
-Others are located in historical sections of the City.
-And still, others are made up of related businesses.
+Toronto now boasts more than 85 BIAs across the City, the largest number of BIAs of any urban centre in the world.
+The 85+ BIAs represent in excess of 30,000 businesses and 22,000 commercial property owners.
+Together, they generate more than $40 million in levy and $61 million in operating budget towards street and sidewalk beautification, marketing and promotional campaigns, street festivals, clean street and graffiti-removal campaigns and crime prevention strategies.
+BIAs also act as a unified voice to address issues on behalf of their membership.
+Originally, a typical BIA consisted primarily of small retail businesses.
+However, today's BIA membership is far more diverse representing a wide variety of businesses including professional and creative services, high-tech, light industrial, restaurants, entertainment venues and more.
+Typically, BIAs are formed along a commercial main street strip and may include perimeter side streets.
+Some BIAs cover several blocks.
+Some identify with the ethnic makeup of their surrounding neighbourhoods, while others are located in historical sections of the City.
+Still, others are made up of related businesses.
 The only common denominator is a desire to enhance their business area and improve their community.

 Commercial and industrial districts are not automatically designated as BIAs.
 It is up to the businesses and property owners in an area to establish a BIA.

-The decision to start a BIA can only be made by the local business people and property owners.
+The decision to start a BIA can only be made by people who own or lease commercial and/or industrial property in the area.
 Steps to start a BIA are as follows:

 1. Establish a steering committee